szwacz/nw-boilerplate/README.md

 For now only DEB packaging is supported.
 It should work on any Linux distribution from debian family (but was tested only on Ubuntu).

 ## OSX
-This project uses [appdmg](https://github.com/LinusU/node-appdmg) for creating pretty dmg images.
+This project uses [appdmg](https://github.com/LinusU/node-appdmg) for creating pretty DMG images.
 While installing this library it could ask you for some additional development libraries on what you have to agree.
-**BTW** installation of this library fails on other operating systems (Windows and Linux) when you type `npm install`.
-No worries, it's needed only on OSX.

 # License